Work in progress.

 “The man will go.”

-Arabic does provide a mechanism for specifying that the use of an resembling verb is solely to intend a future action.
+Arabic does provide a mechanism for specifying that the use of an stateful verb is solely to intend a future action.
 This is by means of the particles سَـ sa- and سَوْفَ sawfa that can be placed before the verb.
 They provide a meaning of “will” or “will soon”. سَـ sa-, being a single letter particle, is attached to the verb.

 For example,